vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 **Please note:** Vipps has previously handled the above by creating a new MSN to use with the new partner.
-We no longer offer this, as it creates a lot of additional work, and it results in a confusing user experience for Vipps users.
+We no longer offer this, as it creates a lot of additional work, and it results in a confusing user experience for Vipps users - and partners.

 ## Is there an API for retrieving information about a Vipps user?